Updated May 1, 2020

 Can I still terminate or lay off employees, even with the enactment of the FFCRA and Governor Inslee’s Stay Home, Stay Healthy Order?

 Yes.
 An employer’s right to terminate or lay off an employee has not, as of this writing, changed.
 An employer can terminate or lay off an employee because business has slowed and the employer has made the decision to reduce its workforce.
 It can also terminate employees for performance issues or other such reasons.
-Employers cannot, however, terminate or lay off an employee for a reason which would violate federal, state, or local anti-discrimination or anti-retaliation laws (including an employee’s request for leave related to COVID-19).
-Governor Inslee has stated he is working on legislation to protect vulnerable workers and provide them the “legal right to stay home” related to COVID-19, but no such legislation is pending or enacted as of yet.
+Employers cannot, however, terminate or lay off an employee for a reason which would violate federal, state, or local anti-discrimination or anti-retaliation laws (including an employee’s request for leave related to COVID-19 and the recent protections in Washington for high-risk employees under Proclamation 20-46).
 Employers also should consider any applicable employment agreements or collective bargaining agreements which may affect their ability to terminate employees.

 Can I put employees on standby (a temporary layoff) and what happens if I do?